 The RCHS Mary Livingston Griggs & Mary Griggs Burke Research Center contains non-circulating collections documenting the history of Ramsey County and St. Paul.

-The Mary Livingston Griggs & Mary Griggs Burke Research Center regular hours:
+RCHS Mary Livingston Griggs and Mary Griggs Burke Research Center hours:

 The collection contains books, periodicals, city directories, maps, photographs, personal papers, business and organization records, architectural information and materials on clubs, schools, and churches.
 Patrons include teachers, students, attorneys, genealogists, historians, historic preservationists, authors, journalists and others.